roomate/Chess-and-Tic-Tac-Toe/README.md

 The Morpion and Chess games derive from the same virtual class: **Position**; hence they are regrouped in the same repo, but keep in mind that they are distinc implementations.
 The other classes are specific to each game.

+The attributes of the virtual class **Position** are:
+* an int `joueur`, identifying the player's turn.

+That's it.
+The virtual methods of interest includes:
+* `valeur_position`.
+It returns the value of a position according to arbitrary game-wise heuristics.
+* `mise_a_jour_position`.
+Updates the position given a list of sequential moves.
+* `position_possible`.
+Explore all the possible subsequent positions.
+* `gagne`.
+Return a boolean stating if the current position is a winning position.
+* `print_position`.
+Display in the standard output the position.

 A [tree data structure](https://en.wikipedia.org/wiki/Tree_(abstract_data_type)) is coherently implemented to represent all the potential subsequent positions.
 Each level of the tree is given a number naming the player's turn.
 Since one considers only turn-based games with two players, this number alternates at every level between $0$ and $1$.
 As said above, the computer player is coded with the MinMax algorithm, which requires exploring recursively a tree.
 MinMax needs at least two others functions: **Position_Possible**, which forms one level of the tree by listing all the potentials subsequent positions, and **valeur_position** which computes the value of a given position, formulated by a heuristic.
 The  whole decision-making is based on this sole value.

 Storing the whole board for every possible position would be too expensive in terms of memory complexity.
 To offset this difficulty, a board of reference is kept along the game, and only the list of move from the board of reference to the actual position is kept in memory.
 In that sense, the idea is similar to how `git` stores all your commits.
 An important method **mise_a_jour_position** efficiently updates the reference board regarding the list of moves stored.

 Let's give a brief description of the code for each game.